Central, Zurich

-Central is a public square or plaza at the northern end of Limmatquai in Zürich, Switzerland.
-It is one of the city's nodal points for road and public transportation.
+Central is a public square at the northern end of Limmatquai in Zürich, Switzerland.
+It is one of the city's public transport nodes, housing an interchange station for tram and bus lines run by the Verkehrsbetriebe Zürich.
 It was formerly known as Leonhardplatz or Leonhardsplatz.

 Geography

 Central is in fact outside of the historical core of the medieval town of Zürich, previously the Celtic-Roman Turicum.
 It is situated at the right-hand (eastern) bank of the Limmat, the principal river flowing through the city of Zürich.
 It is opposite of the Zürich Hauptbahnhof and connected by Bahnhofbrücke, a road and tramway bridge crossing the Limmat, and connecting Rathaus and Lindenhof respectively the City and Unterstrass quarters.
 Situated nearby the historical Neumarkt and Niederdorf, the most remarkable landmark is the Prediger church.
 The former Leonhardplatz is named after the Central hotel situated there.
 The Seilergraben, Weinbergstrasse, Neumühlequai and Stampfenbachstrasse gather at the square.
 Redesigns of the Central–Bahnhofbrücke area occurred in 1950/51.